benjacksondev/mgmtsoc/README.md

 ## Description

-Inspired by Marc Costello's blog post, MgmtSoc provides a lightweight alternative to building complex HTTP APIs for interacting with long-running processes, such as daemons or other background services.
-Traditionally, setting up such interactions requires an HTTP framework, which involves additional overhead and documentation.
-MgmtSoc simplifies this process by leveraging plain TCP socs, offering a straightforward and efficient solution.
+Inspired by this [blog post](https://www.marccostello.com/little-socket-services/), MgmtSoc provides a lightweight alternative to building HTTP APIs for interacting with long-running processes, such as daemons or other background services.
+Traditionally, setting up such interactions requires a setting up a

-Marc Costello shared his insights on using TCP socs instead of HTTP APIs for management purposes.
-He noted how Etsy's `statsd` project employed this technique, which inspired the creation of MgmtSoc.
-This library allows developers to implement management socs in any language, providing a simple and effective method for communication with long-running processes.

 ## Installation